Runalyze/admin-docs/INSTALL.FreeNAS.md

    }
 ```

+#### 11. Clone or Download
-#### 11. clone Runalyze archive or donwload a release zip file to your box and extract it to '/usr/local/www/runalyze'
+Clone Runalyze archive or donwload a release zip file to your box and extract it to '/usr/local/www/runalyze'
 ```
 $> cd /usr/local/www && fetch https://github.com/Runalyze/Runalyze/releases/download/v2.1.0/runalyze-v2.1.0.zip && unzip runalyze-v2.1.0.zip
 ```

+#### 12. Access rights
-#### 12. Set the access rights so that your www user is allowed to manipulate the created dir.
+Set the access rights so that your www user is allowed to manipulate the created dir.
 ```
 $> chown -R www:www /usr/local/www/runalyze
 ```

+#### 13. Change Perl Path
-#### 13. Because FreeBSD uses other path for placing binaries you have to change the perl exec path in: __runalyze/inc/system/shell/class.PerlCommand.php__
+Because FreeBSD uses other path for placing binaries you have to change the perl exec path in: __runalyze/inc/system/shell/class.PerlCommand.php__
 ```
 FROM: private static $PERL_PATH = '/usr/bin/perl';
   TO: private static $PERL_PATH = '/usr/local/bin/perl';
 ```

+#### 14. Install RUNALYZE
-#### 14. Now it is time to install runalyze itself by opening http://<ip-of-you-box>/install.php in your browser and following the installation routine.
+Now it is time to install runalyze itself by opening http://<ip-of-you-box>/install.php in your browser and following the installation routine.
 If it tells you that perl script wont work don't mind!
 Thats caused by a bug in FreeNAS jails (see: https://bugs.freenas.org/issues/4810).
 __BUT:__ If you want to be able to import *.fit Files you will have to apply a little hack.

+#### 15. Make the FIT file importer work
-#### 15. Overcome locale errors/warnings of perl:
+Overcome locale errors/warnings of perl:
 Open the FIT file importer class:
 ```
 $> ee runalyze/inc/import/filetypes/class.ImporterFiletypeFIT.php